Do school catchment areas affect local property prices?

-Would you spend $50,000 more for a property to be in the catchment area of a top local school?
+Would you spend an additional $50,000 or more for a property to be in the catchment area of a top local school?

-Let's take a look at the evidence and what you need to consider before buying.
+Let's take a look at the evidence and what you need to consider before buying or selling.

 What is a school catchment area?

-A school catchment area is a defined area - typically around a state school - where you must live to have your children automatically enrolled.
+A school catchment area is a defined zone - typically around a state school - where you must live in order for your child to be automatically eligible for enrolment.
 The boundaries are defined by the school and can change over time, depending on student numbers, overcrowding and changes to local demographics.
-The main reason for having catchment areas is to maintain class size targets, and to service the needs of in-catchment families.
+The main reason for having catchment areas is to maintain class size targets and to service the needs of in-catchment families.

 Is there a correlation between property prices and school catchment areas?